Miss Able

 Able (center, bottom) after recovery by the USS Kiowa.

-(Miss) Able (December 1957 – June 1, 1959) was a female rhesus monkey who, together with the squirrel monkey Miss Baker, was the first primate to survive space flight.
+(Miss) Able (December 1957 – June 1, 1959) was a female rhesus macaque who, together with the squirrel monkey Miss Baker, was the first primate to survive space flight.
 They took off on May 28, 1959, on the Jupiter AM-18 mission from Launch Complex 26 at Cape Canaveral AFS, reached a peak altitude of 480 km, and splashed down 16 minutes later, 2,400 km away in the sea off Puerto Rico, where they were recovered by the USS Kiowa.
 Shortly afterwards, she died during an operation to remove an implanted electrode.
 After her death, Able was stuffed and has since been part of the exhibition at the National Air and Space Museum of the Smithsonian in Washington D.C..
 Her skeleton is in the collection of the National Museum of Health and Medicine.
 Unlike their predecessors in American space flight, both were anthropomorphized and stylized as heroes.
 Able is one of the Smithsonian exhibits that comes to life in the movie Night at the Museum: Battle of the Smithsonian.

 Life

-Able was bred at a pet shop in Independence, Kansas.
+Able was born at Ralph Mitchell Zoo in Independence, Kansas.
 She was selected for the flight just two weeks before launch as a replacement for a wild-caught animal from India, as US President Eisenhower feared that this would strain relations with India.
 While Miss Baker was the US Navy's contribution to the mission, Able was selected by the US Army.
 Able's space suit was custom-made, consisting of a suit, a fiberglass helmet, and a small chair with a large back plate, which was custom-made based on a plaster model of a rhesus monkey.
 During the flight, Able was almost completely immobilized in the contraption.
 Her task was to press a button whenever a red light came on, which was supposed to trigger a radio pulse.
 None of these pulses could be recorded during the flight, officially due to a telemetry error, but rumour has it that this was attributed to Able's short training phase after the monkey exchange.

 After she and Miss Baker were selected for the flight, they were first named after the first two Greek letters, Alpha and Beta, and later, to better correspond to the usage of the US armed forces, after the first two letters of the US military spelling alphabet at the time.